TheOdinProject/rails_course/README.md

+# THIS REPO IS ARCHIVED

+Please submit your solutions to the TheOdinProject/curriculum/rails-programming repository

 # Welcome to The Odin Project's Ruby on Rails Course
 This repository contains the ruby course for [The Odin Project](https://www.theodinproject.com).